saturn597/pattern-editor/README.md

-A tribute to the desktop pattern editor in early Mac systems (like System 6).
+A tribute to and imitation of the desktop pattern editor in early Macintosh systems (like System 6).
 That editor let you create an 8x8 pixel, black-and-white pattern and use it as your desktop background.
-This app accomplishes something similar with HTML5 and React.
+This web app aims to do the same with HTML5 and React.

 See it live at: